Blue Meanies (Yellow Submarine): The Chief Blue Meanie

 The Chief Blue Meanie, also known as "His Blueness", is the leader of the Blue Meanies and the primary antagonist from the 1968 animated film Yellow Submarine.
 A flamboyant character with a high-pitched voice, he is set on conquering Pepperland and ruling with fear and oppression; he is a supreme despot given to psychotic tantrums and violent mood swings.
 His most heinous of crimes from The Beatles' point of view, however, is his hatred of music.
-He is voiced by Paul Angelis, who also provided the voices of Ringo Starr and George Harrison.
+He is voiced by Paul Angelis, who also provided the voices of Ringo Starr and additional dialogue for George Harrison.

 The Chief Blue Meanie arrives in Pepperland accompanied by Max, his assistant, and his large army of Meanies.
-He begins his campaign of terrorizing Pepperland by firing a massive glass ball at The Beatles' doubles, Sgt.
-Pepper's Lonely Hearts' Club Band, who play music in this peaceful and colorful world, where all the natives generally behave in a friendly manner towards one another.
+He begins his campaign of terrorising Pepperland by firing a massive glass ball at The Beatles' doubles, Sgt.
+Pepper's Lonely Hearts' Club Band, who play music in this peaceful and colourful world, where all the natives generally behave in a friendly manner towards one another.
 As the Chief comments, "it can't last".
 The soundproof glass sphere covers the band, making their music inaudible, and in their panic to run away, the natives are fired at by the Blue Meanies' guns, whose missiles both drain their victims' color on contact and seem to petrify them.
 The Chief bombards the natives with various weapons and other evil species that vary in their ferocity and eccentricity.
 (After The Beatles' arrival to Pepperland, a sharp-toothed "Snapping Turtle Turk" eats a young girl's paper windmill on purpose just to make her cry.)
-The Chief aims to reduce Pepperland's colorful hills and plants to bare thorns and thistles in a grey wasteland, with the only green existing in the form of giant apples that the "Apple Bonkers" pluck from trees to "bonk" on people's heads.
+The Chief aims to reduce Pepperland's colourful hills and plants to bare thorns and thistles in a grey wasteland, with the only green existing in the form of giant apples that the "Apple Bonkers" pluck from trees to "bonk" on people's heads.